 Zaganelli Francesco, 1514

 The dove of the holy Spirit hovers over John instead of Jesus.
+The loincloth of Jesus has the KNOT OF ISIS (click here).

 Giovanni d’Agnolo di Balduccio, 14th century